Jeremy Warmsley: Biography

 On 18 September 2018, he released a new song, "Moment", which was commissioned for the BBC/Netflix drama series, Wanderlust.

 In 2019, he began his 'A Year' project, releasing a series of singles, one per month.
 The first track, "January", was playlisted by BBC Radio 6 Music.

+That year, he also produced the film Romantic Comedy and in 2024, the award-winning Witches, both directed by Elizabeth Sankey.